Mulago Women's Referral Hospital

 Mulago Women's Referral Hospital, whose official name is Mulago Specialised Women and Neonatal Hospital, is a component of Mulago National Referral Hospital, the largest hospital in Uganda, which serves as the teaching hospital of Makerere University College of Health Sciences.
-The women's hospital was constructed from April 2013, with commissioning originally expected in the second half of 2016.
+The construction of the women's hospital started in April 2013, with commissioning originally expected in the second half of 2016.
 After delays, construction was completed in July 2018.

 Location

 The hospital is located on Mulago Hill in the northern part of the city of Kampala.
 It sits within the Mulago Hospital Complex, the teaching hospital of Makerere University College of Health Sciences.
 This location is approximately 4 km, by road, north of Kampala's central business district.
 The coordinates of Mulago Women's Referral Hospital are 0°20'16.0"N, 32°34'41.0"E (Latitude:0.337778; Longitude:32.578056).

 Overview

-Mulago Women's Referral Hospital is the women's unit within Mulago National Referral Hospital.
+Mulago Women's Referral Hospital is the specialized women's unit within Mulago National Referral Hospital.
 It consists of the prenatal clinics, the delivery wards, surgical theaters, recovery rooms and postnatal wards.
 The hospital caters to obstetric and gynecologic patients.
 It has an oncology wing reserved for patients with gynecologic cancers, including ovarian cancer, fallopian tube cancers, uterine cancer, endometrial cancer, cervical cancer, vaginal cancer and vulvar malignancies.
 The hospital will have state-of-the-art newborn wards, pre-term neonatal wards, a newborn intensive care unit and a 60-bed private wing for expectant mothers, those who have just delivered and private gynecology patients.
 The hospital will handle high risk prenatal and high risk gynecology cases.
-The hospital has a unit specializing on obstetric fistula prevention, repair and rehabilitation.
+The hospital has a unit specializing in obstetric fistula prevention, repair and rehabilitation.
 It also houses the first public fertility clinic in the country.